The Prodigy

 There are three probe connectors on the Prodigy 256:

-• One 256-channel DLM360 connectors
+• One 256-channel DLM360 connector

 • Two 128-channel DLM156 connectors

-Customized probe adaptors are available upon request.
+Customized probe adapters are available upon request.

 Fully programmable architecture